narendnp/goober/README.md

 # Goober - Local Video Transcription & Translation

-A powerful, privacy-focused tool for transcribing and translating videos locally using OpenAI Whisper and ML-powered Argos Translate and Opus-MT translation engine.
+A simple python script for transcribing and translating videos locally, combining Faster-Whisper transcription capability with Argos Translate/Opus-MT translation engine.

-No internet required - everything is processed locally!
+No internet required* - everything is processed locally!
+<small> <span style="color:gray" >**after the dependencies and models are downloaded*
+</span></small>
 ## 🚀 Features

 - **Local Processing**: Everything runs on your machine - no data sent to external servers